scgbear/stingrays-finance-app/tech-kata/LT-techkata.md

 ### Task 2: SEO-Optimized Blog System (15 minutes)

 **Objective:** Build an integrated blog system to drive organic traffic through search engine optimization.
+(Note: Libraries like Wagtail can be used)

 **Requirements:**